-- Voice Powered Search: In addition to searching products through images, shoppers can now easily search products through their voice, as voice recognition accuracy has improved than before.
+Voice Powered Search: In addition to searching products through images, shoppers can now easily search products through their voice, as voice recognition accuracy has improved.
 E-commerce platforms are enabling voice search features for their customers, as they understand that people expect quick results for their searches and voice searches are the way to go.

-- Enhanced Cybersecurity: Artificial Intelligence enables E-commerce platforms to prevent fraudulent activities, as they are able to analyse multiple events and identify many different types of malicious red flags swiftly.
+Enhanced Cybersecurity: Artificial Intelligence enables e-commerce platforms to prevent fraudulent activities as they are able to analyse millions of events and identify many different types of malicious red flags activities.
 AI becomes increasingly capable with the amount of data they analyse, which makes them more autonomous as they go.

-- Catalogue creation: Artificial intelligence is being used for creating catalogues, around 98% of the brands find it tough to create quality catalogues.
-The complexity in creating unique catalogues for each marketplace is high.
+Catalogue creation: Artificial intelligence is being used for creating catalogues, around 98% of the brands find it tough to create quality catalogues.
+As the complexity in creating unique catalogues for each marketplace is high and AI can help brands create more better, more attractive and more engaging catalogues.

-- Demand Forecasting: By using historical data and predictive analysis in AI, organisations can better estimate all the factors which can work towards precision in demand forecasting, so that the organisation can focus on producing more products in demand and thereby leading to a decrease in inventory out-of-stock situations, decrease in warehousing costs, and decrease in supply-chain administrative costs.
+Demand Forecasting: By using historical data and predictive analysis in AI, organisations can better estimate all the factors which can work towards precision in demand forecasting.
+So that the organisation can focus on producing more products in demand and thereby leading to decrease in inventory out-of-stock situations, decrease in warehousing costs, and decrease in supply-chain administrative costs.

-- Order Fulfillment: In today’s competitive world, businesses have to deal with a high volume of sales orders every day and brands need to hire or train staff every time they add a new channel of sales.
-Many organisations are leveraging Artificial Intelligence and Automation to automate the process of order fulfilment, listing, inventory update, order fulfilment, cataloguing, etc.
+Order Fulfilment: In today’s competitive world, businesses have to deal with a high volume of sales orders every day and brands need to hire or train staff every time they add a new channel of sales.
+Many organisations are leveraging Artificial Intelligence and Automation to automate the process of order fulfilment, listing, inventory update, etc.